Name: Cathy Moran Hajo (Ramapo College of NJ)

 Course(s)/Semesters Taught: Social Science Inquiry (Honors) (Spring 2020)

-DH Tools to be Used: Timeline JS.
+DH Tools to be Used: Tableau, Google Forms.

 For my Honors Social Science Inquiry course I wanted students to experience social science survey design, collection, and interpretation.
 In the first weeks of the semester, we read and discussed the ways that social scientists gather and use data.
 The class survey was to determine what social issues people feel are most important.

 Students worked in small groups to brainstorm –what kinds of questions would they ask, how would they structure the format of responses, what kinds of demographics did they want to gather?
 Each group presented their ideas and then as a class we narrowed it down and created one survey.

 - Students decided that they wanted to survey college students only, but did not want to limit it to Ramapo College students.

 - They used a combination of open and closed answer questions.

 - We decided to offer a $25 Visa Gift Card to one lucky winner

 - They created the survey using Google Forms